smirnov-mi/k8s/CKA/README.md

 ## 13 - Ingress two services

 ### with domain.name
-expose two services on domain.name/one and domain.name/two
+expose two services on: domain.name/one and domain.name/two

 ### without